-Normally, our early learning centres and our Summer Camps operate from 7 a.m. to 6 p.m. from Monday to Friday, excluding holidays.
+Normally, our Summer Camps operate from 8 a.m. to 5 p.m. from Monday to Friday, excluding holidays.

-Our Tremplin centres operates from 7 a.m. to 9 a.m. and from 3 p.m. to 6 p.m. from Monday to Friday during the school year, excluding holidays.
+Our Tremplin centers operate from 7 a.m. to 9 a.m. and from 3 p.m. to 6 p.m. from Monday to Friday during the school year, excluding holidays.